claydegruchy/wfrp-map-storage/readme.md

 Thanks for storing my stuff github!
 Can you believe _they do it for free_?

+# How to add to this
+First: Make sure the file is big and detailed!
+- Get QGIS
+- Get the plugin for QGIS: `Freehand raster georeferencer`
+- Add the WFRP world as an external source either via gitzmans (http://www.gitzmansgallery.com/tiles/{z}_{x}_{y}.jpg) or this repo (https://claydegruchy.github.io/wfrp-map-storage/world-map/{Z}/{Z}_{X}_{Y}.jpg)
+Now we need to convert the image that we have to a georeferenced TIFF
+- Use `Freehand raster` to import the file you want (`AD`)
+- Postion it using the pokey ass interface it gives you (I suggest using `2P`)
+- One in place, export and choose a dir
+Now we convert our georeferenced TIFF to XYZ chunks for easy usage in the main map
+- Import the image into QGIS (I drag and drop into the panel), it should automatically sit in the right spot
+- Unselect the other layers and enable the toolbox (processing>toolbox)
+- Choose `generate XYZ directory`
+- Set the settings, I use `MinZoom=8, maxZoom=14` but it depends on the detail of the source image
+- Set an output directory for the files AND the html And its done

 # Credits
 I DO NOT OWN these maps and I give credit to the original authors:
 ## World map